Jorge523757/Digit_Sof_Nuevo/rocket-django-main/docs/charts.md

 > Codebase: related app, model, template,  js

-Charts in Rocket Django can be created in the `charts` app and rendered as views, with model data sent as context to the template of the page.
+Charts in DigitSoft Django can be created in the `charts` app and rendered as views, with model data sent as context to the template of the page.

-- To create a dynamic chart using the template view in Rocket Django, create the function to render the page in `apps/charts/views.py`.
+- To create a dynamic chart using the template view in DigitSoft Django, create the function to render the page in `apps/charts/views.py`.
 Model data that is used for the chart can be obtained by importing the model into the module used in creating the chart.
 Data from the `Product` model in `apps/common/models.py` is used to create the chart.
 ```py
 # apps/charts/views.py
 from django.shortcuts import render